Race regulations 2023

 4.1 Definition of date, place and time of award delivery

--There will be an arrival prize (Finisher Medal) for all participants who complete their race.
+-There will be a finisher prize (Finisher Medal) for all participants who complete their race.

--The different three races will be won by the athletes who add the shortest time at the end of the same, added the due penalties, if any.
+-The different three events will be won by the athletes who have the fastest time at the end of them, plus the appropriate penalties, if any.

--For the three races, only the participants who control all checkpoints and cross the finish line within the stipulated time will be classified.
+-For the three events, only participants who control all checkpoints and cross the finish line within the stipulated time will be classified.

--The classification of the teams will be based on the three best classifications of the respective athletes.
+-The calculation of the team classification will be based on the three best classifications of the respective athletes of each gender.

--The organization will not send trophies by post or other means of distribution.
+-The organization will not send trophies by postal mail or other means of distribution.

--For each race there will be an individual female and male classification in general, by age group and collective, as follows:
+-For each event there will be an individual female and male classification for the general, by age group and collective, as follows:

 4.2 Definition of individual and team age / gender categories

--The levels to be adopted in the Porto Moniz Trail are governed by the regulations of the FPA – Portuguese Athletics Federation.
+-The levels to be adopted on the Porto Moniz Trail are governed by the regulatory standards of the FPA – Portuguese Athletics Federation.

 F/M VET 35 (35 to 39 years old)